 Focus: Pension Fund Searches, information on institutions

-Unparalleled perspective into the size, shape and dynamics of global asset management.
-Answering questions core to asset managers with analytics powered by unique quantitative and qualitative datasets and insight services curated by a team of industry experts.
+Opportunity Hunter has unparalleled perspective into the size, shape and dynamics of global asset management.
+They answer questions that are core to asset managers with analytics powered by unique quantitative and qualitative datasets and insight services curated by a team of industry experts.

 Estimated cost: $15,000+